nfasano/movie_recsys/README.md

 #### Model evaluation
 (see [model_eval.ipynb](https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/model_eval.ipynb) notebook for implementation)

 The following figure shows the top words represented in the first 5 topics of the 20-topic model.
 Most of these topics are readily interpretable as mentioned previously.
-Loosely speaking topic 1 represents war-type movies, topic 2 represents Christmas/holiday movies, topic 4 represents crime-type movies, and topic 5 represents sport type movies.
-Topic 3 is a bit harder to label, but seems to represent a class of people, particularly when addressed formerly with words such as mr, mrs, dear, darling.
+Loosely speaking topic 1 represents war-type movies, topic 2 represents Christmas/holiday movies, topic 4 represents crime-type movies, and topic 5 represents sport-type movies.
+Topic 3 is a bit harder to label, but seems to represent a class of people, particularly when addressed formerly with words such as mr, mrs, dear, and darling.
 Each topic, however, does have some words that seem misplaced, such as harassment in topic 2 and the words nick, gwen, gandhi, jasper, and phil in topic 5.

 <p align="center">
 <picture>